vector-js/vector/README.md

 # Vector.js

-Vector.js is a Javascript library for the creation of interactive graphics.
-The library uses the existing web standards: HTML, SVG, and CSS making it easy to use with other tools and libraries.
-At its core, the library is a minimalist tool for creating interactives.
+Vector.js is a Javascript library for creating interactive graphics on the web.
+The library uses the existing web standards: HTML, SVG, and CSS and has no dependencies.
 See the [Website](https://vectorjs.org) for getting started, examples, and more.

 ## Development